ItemizeCorp/itemize-sample-apps/README.md

 # Itemize API React Demo App

-This repository contains a sample app that showcases a simple integration with the [Itemize API](https://www.itemize.com/api/).
+This repository contains a sample app, built with create-react-app, that showcases a simple integration with the [Itemize API](https://www.itemize.com/api/).

 For more information, check out the [Itemize API Documentation](https://apidocs.itemize.com/enterprise/).